-For less than $50, the Coleman Xtreme 5 is another standout in the budget category, and this time with wheels.
-This basic cooler certainly is a far cry from the RovR above, but the functionality is decent for the price.
-The basic plastic wheels and tow handle make transporting the cooler over smooth surfaces relatively easy, the hard-sided build provides modest insulation for day or overnight getaways, and the integrated cup holders atop the lid are convenient for storing drinks.
-All told, the Xtreme 5 should meet the needs of many recreational campers, concert goers, and tailgaters without breaking the bank.
+For around $80, the 62-quart Coleman Xtreme 5 is another standout in the value category, and this time with wheels.
+In the same family as our top budget pick, this basic cooler certainly is a far cry from the RovR RollR, Igloo Trailmate, and Pelican 80QT Elite above, but the functionality is decent for the price.
+The simple plastic wheels and tow handle make transporting the cooler over smooth surfaces relatively easy, the hard-sided build provides modest insulation for day or short overnight getaways, and the integrated cup holders atop the lid are convenient for storing drinks.
+All told, like the non-wheeled Xtreme 5 above, this Coleman cooler should meet the needs of many recreational campers, concert-goers, and tailgaters without breaking the bank.

-As with any budget product, the Xtreme 5 makes sacrifices to cut costs.
-First, the cooler is far less durable than premium hard-sided models (when testing them together, the cheap and lightweight materials were very noticeable).
-We also had trouble keeping the lid open while loading and unloading the cooler, which made the process fairly painstaking, and the wheels are limited even on marginally bumpy paths.
-Finally, the five-day ice retention claim is very generous (from our experience, it’s more like two in good conditions).
-But again, it’s hard to knock the bargain-basement price of the Xtreme 5 Wheeled, which represents another good value from Coleman.
+That said, as with any budget product, the Xtreme 5 Wheeled cooler makes a number of sacrifices to cut costs.
+First, the cooler is far less durable than premium roto- and injection-molded models (when testing them together, the cheap and lightweight materials were very noticeable).
+We also had trouble keeping the lid open while loading and unloading the cooler, which made the process fairly painstaking, and the plastics wheels are limited even on marginally bumpy paths.
+Finally, as we touched on above, we’ve found Coleman’s five-day ice retention claim to be overly optimistic (in practice, it’s been much shorter for us).
+But again, it’s hard to knock the bargain-basement price of the Xtreme 5 Wheeled, which represents another strong value from Coleman.

 See the Coleman 62 Quart Xtreme 5